Carglglz/upydevice/DOCS/Documentation.md

       * **block_dev**: to release the WebREPL connection after *time_out* seconds, this allows the following:

         *if the command to send is a for/while loop, to be able to stop it use the option block_dev = False, then the command esp32.kbi() (This is a KeyboardInterrupt) will stop the loop.
-This is because the WebREPL protocol supports one connection at a time only, so if block_dev is set to False to free this WebREPL connection.*
+This is because the WebREPL protocol supports one connection at a time only, so block_dev is set to False to free this WebREPL connection.*

     <u>Non-blocking Output</u>: